Welcome from the Director

 Tulsa 1000 Project Update

 At the beginning of the year, LIBR launched the groundbreaking new Tulsa 1000 (T-1000) study.
-Thirty participants have completed the first series of study visits and 20 more are scheduled into May.
+Forty-two participants have completed the first series of study visits and 20 more are scheduled into May and June.
 New participants are continuing to enroll each week.

 The T-1000 aims to determine how biological and objective behavioral measures can improve assessment and treatment of people with disorders of mood and anxiety, eating and substance use.
 1000 people from Tulsa and the surrounding areas will be recruited to enter the study.